lakeshacosta/digitalcurrency/README.md

 # digitalcurrency
-First html website
+My First HTML website
 This is my first project.
 The instructions were to create a website using mostly HTML.
-I did use a some inline CSS though, but no JavaScript, JQUERY or anything else.
+I did use some inline CSS though, but no JavaScript, JQUERY or anything else.